A Perspective in CybersecurityA chat with Daniel Correa

 But, when people face and feel the downsides of risks, they learn; they increase their awareness; they really pay attention to their behaviors and change accordingly.
 People react after their security is broken, provided that the hole brings palpable consequences.

 How can organizations do better in their pen-testing?

-I would recommend two things:
+I would recommend two things: focus on testing

 Second, use a red teaming approach.
 Diversity of perspective adds value.
 One or two security analysts —a typical setting— could do a good job, but a more diverse approach to attacking could mean exceptional performance.